nettstudio/text.openfx.no/nucoda.md

 ``file`` | **File** | Import text or markup from file.
 ``reloadText`` | **Reload Text File** | Reload Text File.

+# Installation

+Extract the contents of the `TextOFX-Nucoda-VERSION-Windows-x64.zip` file to a temporary location.

+**Automatic Installation**

+1. Close Nucoda before proceeding.
+2. Open the extracted folder and double-click on `Setup.exe`.
+3. Follow the on-screen instructions to complete the installation.
+4. Launch Nucoda.
+TextOFX will be available as an effect under `Text/Text Generator`.

+**Manual Installation**

+1. Close Nucoda before proceeding.
+2. Copy `TextOFXNucoda.ofx.bundle` from the extracted folder into `C:\Program Files\Common Files\OFX\Plugins\`.
+3. Launch Nucoda.
+TextOFX should now be available as an effect under `Text/Text Generator`.

 # Fonts

 Nucoda will scan for new fonts on each launch.

+Search locations:

 1. `C:\Windows\Fonts`
 2. `C:\Users\USERNAME\AppData\Local\Microsoft\Windows\Fonts`